-The principle gave me a clean pair of underpants and escorted me to the nearest bathroom.
+The principal gave me a clean pair of underpants and escorted me to the nearest bathroom.
 This is when they called you mom.

 Apparantly students at my school discovered your books, mom.
 Why did you want us dead in your first book?
 Why did your friends need to buy our crib and nappies?
 Why did you spent all that money to get pregnant and then left us with a nanny?
 Multiples of them.
 One even taught me to put my jacket on.
 She was so proud, but you dismissed it.
 You praised my brother more than me.